electricimp/impTest/README.md

 ## .imptest file specification

-__.imptest__ file is used to deploy code to a certain device/model.
+__.imptest__ file is used to deploy tests to a certain device/model.

 ```json
 {